t80532292/Module_2/README.md

 For this assignment, you're going to fork this repository to your own Github account and clone that repository locally.
 Inside the repo you'll find a file in app/js called enhancedDate.js.

-1. You're going to write an "enhanced" date module, based on using the built-in Date object.
+1. Using the module pattern, you're going to write an "enhanced" date module, based on using the built-in Date object.
 2. The api for this module will consist of the following API's:
   * __setDate__: Stores the passed-in date.
 Takes milliseconds after epoch or a date object.
 Do some type-checking to make sure you have a valid type.
 If no value is passed, default to now.
   * __getDate__: Returns either milliseconds after epoch by default or a date object if true is passed as an argument.